purduesigbots/pros-docs/v5/tutorials/walkthrough/clawbot.rst

 .. note::
-   By convention, the ``opcontrol()``, ``autonomous()``, and initialize functions are separated into separate files (opcontrol.c, auto.c, and init.c).
+   By convention, the ``opcontrol()``, ``autonomous()``, and initialize functions are separated into separate files (opcontrol.cpp, autonomous.cpp, and initialize.cpp).
 They could be all in the same file, but it can be helpful to organize your functions into multiple files to keep things from becoming messy.

 Drive Control